 At least two business days prior to the hearing, the parties shall exchange copies of all exhibits they intend to submit at the hearing.
 The arbitrator shall resolve disputes concerning the exchange of exhibits.

 E-6.
-Proceedings on Documents
+Proceedings on Documents and Procedures for the Resolution of Disputes Through Document Submission

-Where no party's claim exceeds \$10,000, exclusive of interest and arbitration costs, and other cases in which the parties agree, the dispute shall be resolved by submission of documents, unless any party requests an oral hearing, or the arbitrator determines that an oral hearing is necessary.
-The arbitrator shall establish a fair and equitable procedure for the submission of documents.
+Where no party 's claim exceeds \$25,000, exclusive of interest, attorneys 'fees and arbitration costs, and other cases in which the parties agree, the dispute shall be resolved by submission of documents, unless any party requests an oral hearing, or the arbitrator determines that an oral hearing is necessary.
+Where cases are resolved by submission of documents, the following procedures may be utilized at the agreement of the parties or the discretion of the arbitrator: